maxja/rustok/chapters/ch01-introducing-rust/README.md

 2. `thread::spawn` is used to create a new thread, and accepts higher-order function as an argument.
 3. As compiler doesn't control the order of execution of threads, it's possible to have race conditions.

+#### Buffer Overflow

+Introduce function with buffer management, which would lead to overflow.

+1. Programm will be compiled!
+2. Runtime will detects out of bounds access.

 ## Questions

 * How to point cargo to different template?